kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 Now that you have your own development environment you can build a simple virtual network using the |mininet|_ tool.
-In this tutorial you will build a simple topology, composed by two switches and two hosts connected one to each switch.
-This virtual network should be handled by the controller **Kytos** and will use the openflow protocol.
+In this tutorial you will build a simple topology, composed of two switches and two hosts connected to each switch.
+This virtual network should be handled by the controller **Kytos** and will use the OpenFlow protocol.

 In this tutorial the NApps ``of_core``, ``of_l2ls`` and ``of_lldp`` must be installed and enabled in order to make the network work as expected.